ChrisJRamirez/web-sprint-challenge-javascript-fundamentals/README.md

     3. Explicit binding - when we use call or apply methods, the first agument in these methods sets what this is referring to
     4. New binding - when we use a constructor function, this is referring to the specific object that we are creating / returning with this new constructor function

 5. Why do we need super() in an extended class?
+We need super() to work with extends in order to tell the child who to inherit from for both the attributes and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.